Shatru Gate: Box office

 The film debuted with 3.26 crore in its first weekend.
-The film earned 12.54 crore on its fourth weekend and became the fourth highest grossing Nepali film as of 2018.
+The film earned 12.54 crore on its fourth weekend and became the fourth-highest-grossing Nepali film as of 2018.

 Critical response

 Shashwat Pant of Onlinekhabar wrote, "Overall, the movie is disappointing.
-It felt like watching another sequel of Chakka Panja mainly because most of the members of the cast were same and everything was presented in a similar way."
+It felt like watching another sequel of Chakka Panja, mainly because most of the members of the cast were the same and everything was presented similarly."
 Anand Nepal of Xnepali wrote, "The movie is very entertaining, the actors have done a great job.
 The technical aspect of the movie is also very good."